Flux, a fintech startup founded by ex-Revolut employees, wants to make paper receipts obsolete

 Adds Cusden-Ross: “We are getting to the consumer via banks who, particularly in the Open Banking landscape, are looking for ways to increase customer engagement and reduce operational costs.
 Flux can help on those two things by creating personalised experiences in app and reducing costs of things like low value, high volume chargeback disputes.
 Those disputes are frequently caused by customers who don’t recognise a transaction in their statement and complain to their bank”.

-Meanwhile, Flux isn’t the only fintech going after the item level digital receipt space.
+Meanwhile, Flux, which is currently going through the Barclays accelerator run by Techstars, isn’t the only fintech going after the item level digital receipt space.
 Another player is Yocuda, whilst I’m hearing that all-your-cards-in-one app Curve is also eyeing up item level receipts.
 Undoubtedly, there will be others, thanks in part to recent EU legislation regarding a consumer’s right to access and make portable their personal data.

 0